 To conduct our empirical analysis, we extract marriage, fertility, age and education data from the China Health and Nutrition Survey (CHNS).
 In addition, we obtain proprietary data from the community-based CHNS detailing fines and subsidies levied by specific communities on families violating and adhering to the one-child rule.
 Overall, the CHNS is designed to examine the effects of the economic, health, nutrition, and family planning policies implemented by national and local governments to see how the social and economic transformation is affecting the economic, demographic, health and nutritional status of China's population.
 The survey contains a sample of about 4400 households with a total of 19,000 individuals in nine provinces.
 Although the CHNS sample is not nationally representative, it covers both less developed mountain provinces such as Guizhou and Guangxi, and developed coastal provinces such as Jiangsu and Shandong.
 The proprietary community data contains detailed information on overall health and well-being within each of 181 communities.
 As just mentioned, it includes community-specific fines for violating the one-child law and indicators of subsidies for those following the law.
-The survey was first conducted in 1989; follow-up surveys were carried out in 1991, 1993 1997, 2000, 2004 and 2006.13

-12 McElroy and Yang (2000) find similar effects of the Chinese government's policies regarding fertility.
+&lt;sup>18 McElroy and Yang (2000) find similar effects of the Chinese government's policies regarding fertility.